IBM-Cloud/docs/admin/softlayerlink.md

  2. Read and accept the terms for linking SoftLayer and {{site.data.keyword.Bluemix_notm}} accounts.
  3. When requested, provide the email address that is associated with your {{site.data.keyword.Bluemix_notm}} account.
 If you don't have a {{site.data.keyword.Bluemix_notm}} account, provide the email address that you want to use, then follow the instructions to be invited to {{site.data.keyword.Bluemix_notm}} and create an account.

-**Important**: You must be a Master User in the SoftLayer account to link accounts.
+You must be a Master User in the SoftLayer account to link accounts.

 After you have linked your accounts, **Go to {{site.data.keyword.Bluemix_notm}}** is available in the SoftLayer global header.
 Clicking this link takes you to the {{site.data.keyword.Bluemix_notm}} login page.
 In addition, **SoftLayer** is now available in the {{site.data.keyword.Bluemix_notm}} header.
 Clicking the link takes you to the home page of the {{site.data.keyword.slportal}} in a new window.